Skip to main content

 Notes

-Mobile Waterdata redirectshttps://m.waterdata.usgs.govThis redirect is retired 1 year after Campaign 1
+Mobile Waterdata redirectsm.waterdata.usgs.govThis redirect is retired 1 year after Campaign 1

-NWISmap redirectshttps://waterdata.usgs.gov/wa/nwis/nwismapThis redirect is retired 1 year after Campaign 1
+NWISmap redirectswaterdata.usgs.gov/wa/nwis/nwismapThis redirect is retired 1 year after Campaign 1

-Current Conditions redirectshttps://nwis.waterdata.usgs.gov/ga/nwis/current/?type=flow&group_key=basin_cdThis redirect is retired 1 year after Campaign 1
+Current Conditions redirectsnwis.waterdata.usgs.gov/ga/nwis/current/?type=flow&group_key=basin_cdThis redirect is retired 1 year after Campaign 1

 Special Use Cases

 We know that the redirect will not handle all uses of existing pages.
-This section covers known special use cases of decommissioned pages that may want to explore other options in WDFN.
-Each section discusses the capability of legacy and what options are available that were not automatically handled by the redirect.
+This section covers known special use cases of decommissioned pages in which there are no automatic redirects.
+Users may need other options in WDFN to replace these capabilities.
+Each use case discusses the capability of the legacy page and what options are available that were not automatically handled by the redirect.
 This guide will be updated as questions come in through user support to help guide users working through common issues.

-Within the pages being decommissioned, there are several instances of NWISweb pages where users can utilize filters to sort through monitoring locations.
+Within the pages being decommissioned, there are several instances of NWISweb pages where filters can be used to sort through monitoring locations.
 When these filters are used, the most commonly selected output is a list of sites that match the filters.

 Example of NWISweb Query page leading to a list of sites.